 Executive Editor: Simon Nichols

-Rising LoneStars is committed to tracking Texas’ rising up-and-coming political leaders and providing quality information such as campaign finance documentation, salaries, and more.
+Rising LoneStars® is committed to tracking Texas’ rising up-and-coming local government leaders and providing quality information, such as campaign finance documentation, salaries, and more.

 Our team compiles data on the county elected officials of the 35 largest counties in Texas.

 Access our database to find up-to-date information on city council members for over 200 of Texas’ largest cities.

 View contact and election information for school board officials from every ISD within Texas’ 34 largest counties.

 Our database includes campaign finance documents for cities and counties around Texas

 We provide information on the compensation local elected officials receive for their service.

 Each month we release our Top 10 Rising Lonestars® publication.

 This site aggregates local city and county officials’ contact and election information in Texas’ major counties for political and policy professionals interested in the impacts of local government.
 Additionally, we collect news items that allow us to identify a non-partisan list of local government officials who take a consistent leadership role in public policy development.
 These are the Rising Lonestars®, or the “ones to watch,” from across the diverse state of Texas.

 Rising Lonestars® tracks and identifies local elected officials who show outstanding leadership.
 These are officials who effectively use the resources available to them to effect substantive change.
 They represent their constituents, defend minority groups and opinions (both liberal and conservative), and improve their communities.
 Great leaders are not the product of a single political party or ideology and Rising Lonestars from both sides of the aisle can be found on our Top 10 lists.